PENGZhaoqing/CampusPortal/README.md

 <img src="/lib/screenshoot6.png" width="700">

 ## Getting Started

+CampusPortal is built based on the [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) gem to achieve related OAuth function.
-UcasPortal depends on doorkeeper gem and rails_admin gem, and also use bootstrap for front end rendering.
+This app also relies on rails_admin gem for back-end management and bootstrap for front end rendering.

+Before getting started, make sure your system has the follwoing requirements:

 #### System Prerequisities (Mac OS/Linux)
 * [Bundler](http://bundler.io/)